House price growth slumps, becoming 'buyers market', ASB chief economist says

 Find your dream home at oneroof.co.nz

-For the three months to October, the number of people from the survey who believed it was a good time to buy rose from 14% the previous quarter to 16%, while those thinking it was a bad time to buy stayed steady on 19%.
+For the three months to October, the number of people from the survey who believed it was a good time to buy rose from 14 per cent the previous quarter to 16per cent, while those thinking it was a bad time to buy stayed steady on 19 per cent.

 "The combination of slowing house price growth across much of the country, more homes to choose from and a favourable interest rate outlook is likely underpinning the increase in the number of respondents who think its a good time to buy a house,'' Tuffley said.

-Of those surveyed, 51% said it was neither good or bad, while the 14% balance indicated "don't know".
+Of those surveyed, 51 per cent said it was neither good or bad, while the 14 per cent balance indicated "don't know".

 Tuffley said, overall, people's views were still pessimistic, but it was "just a handful" more who believed it a bad time to buy.